-All College-owned property and the work, correspondence, data and other material therein, whether stored electronically, on paper, or in any other form, are subject to review for legitimate business reasons.
+All University-owned property and the work, correspondence, data and other material therein, whether stored electronically, on paper, or in any other form, are subject to review for legitimate business reasons.
 Portions of the IT infrastructure include automatic and manual monitoring and recording systems that are used for reasons that include, but are not limited to, security, performance, backup, and troubleshooting.
-The College reserves the right at any time to monitor and access any data, including the contents of any College computer or College communications, for any legitimate business reason.
+The University reserves the right at any time to monitor and access any data, including the contents of any University computer or University communications, for any legitimate business reason.

-Users must adhere to all of the College’s policies and procedures when using college equipment.
-This includes, but is not limited to: Lynchburg College’s Code(s) of Conduct as well as Lynchburg College’s discrimination and harassment policies.
-This also includes Lynchburg College’s Confidentiality and The Family Educational Rights and Privacy Act (FERPA) policies.
-Users may not use Lynchburg College’s computers or other equipment in a manner that violates another’s rights under FERPA, The Health Insurance Portability and Accountability Act (HIPAA) or any other applicable law pertaining to privacy or confidentiality.
+Users must adhere to all of the University’s policies and procedures when using University equipment.
+This includes, but is not limited to: the University of Lynchburg’s Code(s) of Conduct as well as University discrimination and harassment policies.
+This also includes University of Lynchburg’s Confidentiality and The Family Educational Rights and Privacy Act (FERPA) policies.
+Users may not use University computers or other equipment in a manner that violates another’s rights under FERPA, The Health Insurance Portability and Accountability Act (HIPAA) or any other applicable law pertaining to privacy or confidentiality.

 B. Investigation of Violations and Revocation of Access

-- Investigate suspected violations of this policy, or other College policy and rules;
+- Investigate suspected violations of this policy, or other University policy and rules;

 - Probe possible disruption to the network or other shared services;

 - Monitor the volume of system activity and track work flow;

 - Restore system integrity in the event of a crash;

 - Reestablish or protect the security of the system; and/or

 - Cooperate with law enforcement officials.